Varnish - Classic Collector

 Configuring log and metric collection for the Varnish app includes the following tasks:

-Instructions below show how to configure Kubernetes and Non-Kubernetes environments.
+Instructions below show how to configure Kubernetes and non-Kubernetes environments.

 - For Kubernetes environments